bunsanweb/hashnet/doc/design.md

 ### auto "site" adding with "$peer$added" event

 The `hub` spawn a "$peer$added" system context event when a valid "site" URL added.
-It can make other `hub`s know the "site" existance over netkwork.
+It can make other `hub`s know the "site" existence over network.

 The `hub` also implements adding "site" from the **"$peer$added"** event arrivals.